 Lipedema Related Conditions

-Below are conditions which can be confused with lipedema and can affect Lipedema.
+Below are conditions that can be confused with lipedema and can affect Lipedema.
 Because there can be so much overlap in appearance and symptoms, only clinicians with the training and experience to diagnose and treat these conditions can differentiate them. *1

 |Lymphatic Fluid is created by the pressure difference at tissue level.
 Higher the venous pressure more lymph is created|